DermotBoyle/weatherappapi/README.md

 ######Weather App to test JavaScript skills#####

+Built in React

-***The main code for the app is in the APP.js file / I tried to convert with hooks as you'll see in the hooks file but I had problems displaying the data after the fetch.
-The other files is were I was working with more than one city at a time***
+**_The main code for the app is in the APP.js file / I tried to convert with hooks as you'll see in the hooks file but I had problems displaying the data after the fetch.
+The other files is were I was working with more than one city at a time_**

 User is able to search the weather in different cities